Edgar-Donk/tkinter.ttk.style/docs/08down_to_earth.rst

-and our case should touch all four sides of the image, in the real world lines have breadth which is why the bounding box is not a simple dimension, this is not quite the same as tkinter canvas shown in *8.11 Canvas Oval Objects* in the `tkinter 8.5 documentation<https://www.hsg-kl.de/faecher/inf/python/tkinter/tkinter.pdf>`_.
+and our case should touch all four sides of the image, in the real world lines have breadth which is why the bounding box is not a simple dimension, this is not quite the same as tkinter canvas shown in *8.11 Canvas Oval Objects* in the `"Tkinter 8.5 reference a GUI for Python" <https://www.hsg-kl.de/faecher/inf/python/tkinter/tkinter.pdf>`_.

 Change the ellipse (circle) into 4 arcs::